-- Ensure the power source circuits are properly grounded, then use the power cord supplied with the switch to connect it to the power source. - If your installation requires a different power cord than the one supplied with the switch, be sure to use a power cord displaying the mark of the safety agency that defines the regulations for power cords in your country.
+- Ensure the power source circuits are properly grounded, then use the power cord supplied with the switch to connect it to the power source. - If your installation requires a different power cord than the one supplied with the switch, be sure the cord is adequately sized for the switch's current requirements.
+In addition, be sure to use a power cord displaying the mark of the safety agency that defines the regulations for power cords in your country.
 The mark is your assurance that the power cord can be used safely with the switch. - When installing the switch, the AC outlet should be near the switch and should be easily accessible in case the switch must be powered off. - Ensure the switch does not overload the power circuits, wiring, and overcurrent protection.
 To determine the possibility of overloading the supply circuits, add together the ampere ratings of all devices installed on the same circuit as the switch and compare the total with the rating limit for the circuit.
-The maximum ampere ratings are usually printed on the devices near the AC power connectors. - Do not install the switch in an environment where the operating ambient temperature might exceed 55°C (131°F). - Ensure the air flow around the sides and back of the switch is not restricted.
+The maximum ampere ratings are usually printed on the devices near the AC power connectors. - Do not install the switch in an environment where the operating ambient temperature might exceed 45°C (113°F). - Ensure the air flow around the sides and back of the switch is not restricted.